 Introduction

-Protocol Compliance – To confirm that the backend strictly adheres to the message definitions, sequencing rules, and error-handling requirements described in the ICD.
+Protocol Compliance – Confirm that the backend adheres to the message definitions, sequencing rules, and error-handling requirements described in the ICD.

-Functional Validation – To verify that backend services provide the expected responses to client requests under normal and edge-case conditions.
+Functional Validation – Verify that backend services return correct responses under normal and edge-case conditions, including file operations, region statistics, animation, and image export.

-Robustness and Stability – To assess the backend’s ability to maintain reliable connections, handle concurrent sessions, and recover gracefully from failures.
+Robustness and Stability – Assess the backend’s ability to maintain reliable connections, handle concurrent sessions, and remain responsive after file closures or cancelled operations.

 Build Tests